llyx97/TempCompass/README.md

 - [x] Upload the code for automatic evaluation.
 - [x] Upload the code for task instruction generation.

+## License
+This dataset is intended for academic research only.
+It is under [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Citation
 ```bibtex
 @article{liu2024tempcompass,